-The Committee's mission is to monitor the preparation of the consolidated and parent company financial statements and the efficiency of internal control and risk management systems.
+The Committee's mission is to monitor the preparation of the financial information and the efficiency of internal control and risk management systems.
 It is also informed of due diligence carried out by the Statutory Auditors in their legal assignment to audit the parent company and consolidated financial statements, ensures the latter's independence and is involved in their selection.

 The Audit Committee supervises the work of Internal Audit and approves the annual audit plan.
 It proposes, directs and ensures the follow-up of Internal Audit assignments.

-Since its creation, it has met at each half-year and yearend balance sheet date.
+Since its creation, it has met at each half-year and year-end balance sheet date.

-During the 2012 financial year, the Audit Committee met on five occasions, and the rate of attendance was 100%.
+During the 2013 financial year, the Audit Committee met on five occasions with all members in attendance, with the exception of one absence at one meeting.

-During the various Audit Committee meetings, the Chief Financial Officer presented the financial position of the Group, the accounting options adopted, the risk exposure and significant off-balance sheet commitments; Internal Audit presented the results of audits carried out and the audit plan, the results of an internal review of the Department and the procedures to update the risk mapping.
+During the various Audit Committee meetings, the Chief Financial Officer presented the financial position of the Group, the accounting options adopted, the risk exposure and significant off-balance sheet commitments; Internal Audit presented the results of audits carried out, the annual audit plan and the results of the risk mapping update.